 India is the world’s second-largest nation in the world, known as one of the most historical countries globally.
 India also offers a diversity of natural beauties, from the high mountains of the Himalayas to sunny beaches.
 So it can be the perfect tourist destination for various tastes.
 Nature lovers have many different options to find the natural environment best fits their interests.
 At the same time, those interested in historical or spiritual experiences can enjoy the glorious remains of the old times.

-A proper list of destinations can help you schedule for the appropriate plan, which can help you get most of your time in India.
+A proper list of destinations can help you schedule the appropriate plan, which can help you get the most out of your time in India.
 As there are so many amusing tourist destinations in India, you may get confused about priority settings among these attractions.
-This list can help you to set a good plan for your travel to India.
+This list can help you set a good plan for travel to India.

 The Taj Mahal

 The Taj Mahal stands as a monumental tribute to love and one of the most celebrated landmarks in India.
 Crafted over 17 years by a workforce of over 20,000 artisans, this stunning mausoleum was erected in honor of Mumtaz Mahal, the adored consort of Emperor Shah Jahan.
 Constructed from exquisite white marble and inlaid with precious materials such as jade, pearls, lapis lazuli, and diamonds, the Taj Mahal showcases an intricate blend of Islamic and Indian architectural design, with its geometric patterns and detailed craftsmanship.